I can't log in to my account

 Most users log in at https://login.replicon.com.

 Single sign-on means you use one password to access multiple applications.
-If you log in to your company system using corporate credentials, or a Google or Intuit account, then access multiple applications without entering credentials, you’re probably using single sign-on.
+If you log in to your company system using corporate credentials, or a Google or Intuit or other third-party account, then access multiple applications without entering credentials, you’re probably using single sign-on.

 If your organization uses a single sign-on authentication method, you shouldn’t need to enter credentials on the Replicon login page.

-If a Google or Intuit SSO icon appears on the login page, click the appropriate icon to access Replicon.
+If a Google or Intuit SSO other third-party provider icon appears on the login page, click the appropriate icon to access Replicon.

 Or, use the direct link your organization provided you with.